Get A Fresh Start. Each New Day.

 Nunc Coepi: Motto of the Saints

-The phrase “nunc coepi,” (noonk cheh’-pee) which means “now I begin,” perfectly encapsulates the call to a new life in Christ.
+The phrase “nunc coepi,” (noonk cheh’-pee) means “now I begin,” and perfectly encapsulates our call to new life in Christ.
 These simple words hold the secret to consistent progress in the spiritual life.
 St. Francis of Assisi, St. Josemaría Escrivá, and Venerable Bruno Lanteri all show us the way to Christ through a ready willingness to start over.

-That’s why we created this free series: Nunc Coepi: Now I Begin.
+That’s why we created this series: Nunc Coepi: Now I Begin.
 We’ll help you learn how to start over and how to develop a mindset of constant growth in holiness.
-We’ll go over some of the things that prevent you from starting over in the spiritual life, including discouragement, pride, lukewarmness, shame, and lack of self-knowledge.

 As St. Bernard of Clairvaux told us: “A saint is not someone who never sins, but one who sins less and less frequently and gets up more and more quickly.”